sanasayeeda142003/PROJ3999-V3/README.md

 3. **Signal Processing:** The microcontroller processes the data and transmits it wirelessly.
 4. **Data Visualization:** The readings are displayed on a smartphone or cloud dashboard.

-## Installation & Usage
-1. **Hardware Setup:**
-   - Assemble the sensor components on a flexible substrate.
-   - Connect the FET sensor to the microcontroller.
-   - Configure the wireless module for communication.

-2. **Software Setup:**
-   - Install the required libraries for the MCU.
-   - Upload the firmware to the microcontroller.
-   - Use a mobile app or web dashboard to view real-time data.

-3. **Testing & Calibration:**
-   - Test with known creatinine concentrations.
-   - Calibrate the sensor for accuracy.

 ## Timeline
 | Task | Start Date | End Date |